JTJones95/PythonProject/README.md

 # PythonProject
-Writing game of life in Python in as few lines as possible
+Conway's game of life in 50 lines of Python.

-Will be using online resources to help with the math involved.
+Runs through 600 iterations (~30 seconds).

+Utilizes matplotlib for visuals and numpy to generate a random start.